-4.1.1 Table 4.1 summarises the assessments of the MWLP's Vision, Overall Strategy and Strategic Objectives.
+4.1 Table 4.1 summarises the assessments of the MWLP's Vision, Overall Strategy and Strategic Objectives.
 The assessments address the SA Objectives comprehensively.
 The Vision provides a clear statement of the intended outcome of implementing the MWLP.
 The Overall Strategy provides a comprehensive statement defining the objectives and outcomes for planning for sustainable waste management and minerals extraction; it acknowledges that these activities can have detrimental effects on human and natural receptors.
 The Strategic Objectives define a comprehensive range of desired outcomes that pay particular attention to the need to strike a balance between the protection and enhancement of the environment and the county's economy.
 Full details of assessments are provided in Appendix 3.

-4.2 Strategic Policies
+Strategic Policies

-- 4.2.1 Table 4.2 demonstrates that the Strategic Policies will have a range of positive impacts and very limited negative impacts on the SA objectives.
+- 4.2 Table 4.2 demonstrates that the Strategic Policies will have a range of positive impacts and very limited negative impacts on the SA objectives.
 However, there are also lots of areas where the policies have no impact at all, given the nature of the policies.
-The overall performance of the policies reflects that they are seeking to facilitate new minerals and waste development, whilst mitigating and controlling the negative impacts that may arise from this, and harness the opportunities for positive impacts. - 4.2.2 Policies SP2 to SP11 concentrate on the strategic provision for minerals and waste development, and how and where this should come forward.
-The approach is based upon an up-to-date evidence base, and reflects the identified needs going forward.
+The overall performance of the policies reflects the fact that they are seeking to facilitate new minerals and waste development, whilst mitigating and controlling the negative impacts that may arise from this, and harness the opportunities for positive impacts. - 4.3 Policies SP2 to SP12 concentrate on the strategic provision for minerals and waste development, and how and where this should come forward.
+The approach is based upon an up-to-date evidence base, and reflects the identified future needs.
 Therefore, these policies perform strongly against NR4, which specifically relates to resource efficiency and correlates with what the MWLP seeks to do.
-These policies also perform well together against NR1 on mitigating against climate change, reflecting that the policies make reference to bringing new development forward, but in the most sustainable way, including minimising transport miles, promoting opportunities for the development and application of clean/carbon efficient technologies, supporting energy from waste facilities and contributing to the use of renewable energy sources, as well as seeking a proactive approach to climate change adaptation within the minerals and waste sectors. - 4.2.3 Policies SP2 to SP10 also perform strongly against EC1 and EC3.
+These policies also perform well together against NR1 on mitigating against climate change, reflecting that the policies make reference to bringing new development forward, but in the most sustainable way, including minimising transport miles, promoting opportunities for the development and application of clean/carbon efficient technologies, supporting energy from waste facilities and contributing to the use of renewable energy sources, as well as seeking a proactive approach to climate change adaptation within the minerals and waste sectors. - 4.4 Policies SP2 to SP11 also perform strongly against EC1 and EC3.
 This reflects the fact that support of the minerals and waste industries provides a degree of certainty about the future, which local businesses in these sectors can take into account in their own strategic and investment decisions.

-- 4.2.4 Policies SP12 to SP17 focus on high level environmental objectives, and implementation and decision making mechanisms in the planning system.
+- 4.5 Policies SP13 to SP18 focus on high level environmental objectives, and implementation and decision making mechanisms in the planning system.
 Therefore, they have a wider range of positive impacts, including against the environmental SA objectives.
-There is an extent to which some of the intentions of these policies repeat or overlap with the Development Control Policies. - 4.2.5 A summary of the overall outcomes/conclusions of the SA for each site is set out in Table 4.3, following the summary in Table 4.2.
+There is an extent to which some of the intentions of these policies repeat or overlap with the Development Control Policies. - 4.6 A summary of the overall outcomes/conclusions of the SA for each Strategic Policy is set out in Table 4.3, following the summary in Table 4.2.
 Full details of assessments are provided in Appendix 3.

-4.3.1 Appendix 6 sets out the options considered as alternatives to the Strategic Policies.
-No new alternatives have been considered that necessitated appraisal at this stage.
-This is because the decisions taken this time have built upon options considered in earlier stages of the development of minerals and waste policy for Cumbria, and these have been revisited rather than new ones generated.
+4.7 Appendix 6 sets out the options considered as alternatives to the Strategic Policies in the development of minerals and waste policy for Cumbria.